[This post was last updated June 2025]

 How to get to and from the river float?

-You’ll want to put in for your float at Barber Park, about 6 miles from downtown Boise off of Boise Avenue or Warm Springs Avenue depending on which way you come from downtown Boise.
 The turnoff to Barber Park is on Eckert Road.
-Once you arrive you’ll see a turn-in for drop-offs or a parking lot at the back.
-Parking can now get really crowded, so coming earlier will be best.
+Once you arrive, you’ll see a turn-in for drop-offs or a parking lot at the back.
+Parking can get really crowded—especially on weekends and after work hours, so coming earlier will be best.
 The cost to park for the day is $7.
 If you do the driving route, I recommend leaving one car at Ann Morisson Park and then taking another car to Barber Park for put-in.

 (1) Bring a sturdy tube, paddleboard, or raft

-There are about three actual rapids you’ll hit during the float, so you won’t want to bring a flimsy tube that you use in the pool.
-I recommend getting something stronger and similar to this, this or this for floating the river.
-You’ll find a lot of people doing it on stand-up paddle boards or blow-up kayaks too which is a great idea.
+I recommend getting something stronger and similar to this, this, or this for floating the river.
+I love the first one I mentioned because there’s a cooler in the middle!
+You can also get something like this for a floating cooler.
+You’ll find a lot of people doing it on stand-up paddle boards (I have and love this one) or blow-up kayaks, too, which is a great idea.
+I also like to bring a small paddle in case the river is moving fast and I want to get out of the bushes.
+Similar to this one.
 If you don’t end up buying, you can always rent at Barber Park.

 (2) The river float takes about 2-3 hours

 If you do get too cold on the river, you can pop off the river at any time and walk the rest of the way along the Greenbelt.
+Here’s a great interactive map to show you exactly where you’ll be floating.

-(3) You can take the bus and it costs only $3 each way
+(3) You can take the bus, and it costs only $3 each way

-NOTE: I know a few people who have taken the bus from Ann Morrison to Barber Park and the bus driver makes them deflate their tubes on the bus.
+NOTE: I know a few people who have taken the bus from Ann Morrison to Barber Park, and the bus driver makes them deflate their tubes on the bus.
 The biggest thing here would be to bring your own pump to blow up your tube once you get to Barber Park.

 (4) You can rent gear from Boise River Raft in Barber Park

 You can rent rafts and tubes, kayaks and paddles, and even life jackets from Boise River Raft in Barber Park.
 We had two rafts and decided to rent paddles for the rafts at the park.
-It’s fairly inexpensive and you can drop them off at the end of the float at Ann Morrison.
-If you don’t want to wait in a line, I’d try and bring your own float gear and pump!
+It’s fairly inexpensive, and you can drop them off at the end of the float at Ann Morrison.
+If you don’t want to wait in line, I’d try and bring your own float gear and pump!

 (5) Make sure to bring the following:

-• A raft pump!
-This is because they got rid of the free pumps and now you need to bring your own or pump up your rafts before you arrive.
-One of my biggest annoyances ever, but if you have something that’s tough to pump up, you can bring an air mattress pump or even a blower and use your car for electricity to pump up your raft.tubes.
+- A raft pump!
+This is because they got rid of the free pumps, and now you need to bring your own or pump up your rafts before you arrive.
+One of my biggest annoyances ever, but if you have something that’s tough to pump up, you can bring an air mattress pump or even a blower and use your car for electricity to pump up your raft tubes.

-• Water
+- Water

-• Snacks or picnic
+- Snacks or picnic

-• Sunscreen – my fave brand
+- Sunscreen – my fave brand

-• Paddles – In case you start heading for the bushes
+- Paddles – In case you start heading for the bushes

-• Personal flotation device – I love this one, and this one
+- Personal flotation device – I love this one, and this one

 (7) Leave the river cleaner than you found it